-Eni considers plurality a resource, a source of enrichment and a heritage that makes the company stronger and better able to face
+Eni considers plurality a resource, a source of enrichment and a heritage that makes the company stronger and better able to face complex global challenges.

 At Eni there are no differences of gender, religion, nationality, political opinion, sexual orientation, social status or age.